-Hopefully that starts to illustrate the situation a bit better.
-We've now passed peak profitability for mining with 100MH/s, but would still get around $8.75 daily.
-The bigger concern is all those troughs in between the spikes.
+We've passed peak profitability for mining Ethereum, at least for the time being.
+That's where the HODL (hold) mentality comes into play.
 Mining for $10–$17 per day on a graphics card that costs $1,000–$1,750 might not seem like a bad idea.
 Mining at $5 per day is less enticing, and $2 per day or less looks pretty awful.
 And yet, from August 2018 up until July 2020, Ethereum mining with 100MH/s would have netted less than $2 per day.
-Call us pessimistic, but we think it will go back there.

-There's also this look at Ethereum mining.
+There's another way to look at Ethereum mining.
 If you threw 100MH/s at Ethereum back in 2015, by the end of the year, you'd have around 854 Ether, which was worth about $803 at the time.
-In 2016, you would have accrued and additional 487 Ether — twice the time mined, a bit more than half the rewards.
+In 2016, you would have accrued an additional 487 Ether — twice the time mined, a bit more than half the rewards.
 Of course, the price went up a fair amount in 2016, so your accumulated 1,341 Ether would have been worth over $11,000.

 From 2017 up until today, mining is far less compelling, and it's becoming increasingly so.
 Over three years of continuous mining at 100MH/s would have only generated 51.32 Ether.
 Sure, that's now worth something around $100,000, but the early adopters made the big gains — and if you got in early and mined while holding (and just swallowed the power and equipment costs), your ETH would be worth about $3.5 million.